 The project is a renovation of a non-residential structure.
 The structure is not undergoing substantial improvement, and the footprint will not increase.
-The proposal does include a minor renovation of installing a solar panel system on the roof of the structure with no ground disturbance.
+The proposal does include a minor renovation of the installation of new AC units, kitchen equipment, a vent hood, and a gas tank with no ground disturbance.
 There will be no anticipated impacts to lives and property as this is a minor improvement to a non-residential structure.
 As the footprint of the structure will not change there are no anticipated impacts to floodplain characteristics or natural and beneficial values.